kylemontgomery1/kylemontgomery1.github.io/_pages/about.md

 Welcome!
 My name is Kyle Montgomery, and I graduate student in computer science at Washington University in St. Louis.
 I will graduate in May, 2024.
 Broadly speaking, my interests include software developement, machine learning, and rock climbing 🧗.
 I am also a member of WASHU's NLP group, advised by Prof. Chenguang Wang.

-My research is on Large Language Models.
-Specifically, I'm interested in language agents, prompting, saftey, and applications.
+My research mostly focuses on large language models.
+Specifically, I'm working on projects related to language agents, prompting, saftey, and various applications of LLMs.